jdlabails/PhpProjectAnalyzerBundle/README.md

 ```

- - set assets
+ - Set assets
 ```bash
 php app/console assets:install
 ```

- - set right for ppa directory in the web directory
+ - Set right for ppa directory in the web directory
  ```bash
  sudo php app/console ppa:init
 ```

+ - Add web/ppa in your .gitignore

 ### Use
  - Call http://127.0.0.1:8000/en/ppa with your nav.